 My goal is to become the best Nutrition and Weight Management Consultant that I can possibly be, and in so doing becoming a Key Person of Influence in my field – the ‘go to’ person for health, nutrition and well-being.

-Oh yes, and I plan to become an author in 2017 – so keep an eye out for my book!
+Oh yes, and I plan to become an author soon – so keep an eye out for my book!

 My Professional Qualifications

-- NVQ L3 in Applying the Principals of Nutrition to a Physical Activity Programme
+- Applying the Principals of Nutrition to a Physical Activity Programme

-- Diploma in the Management of Inflammatory Bowel Disease Conditions
+- The Management of Inflammatory Bowel Disease Conditions

-In addition to all of the above I also work, on a voluntary basis, with the Public Health Department of Kent County Council.
-I sit on the committee of their Health Task and Finish Group, representing local businesses and assisting the Group with projects that enhance healthy living, aim to reduce obesity and smoking levels, and work towards improving health and wellbeing in the workplace.
+In addition to all of the above I also work, on a voluntary basis, with a multi partnership Healthy Weight Task and Finish Group – and I assist the Group with projects that enhance healthy living, the reduction of obesity and smoking levels, and improvement of health and wellbeing in the workplace.
 The group reports to the Ashford Health and Wellbeing Board.